 |Ammunition stowage per gun||about 200 rounds|

-In both "United States Naval Guns: Marks and Modifications: Service Guns - OP 127" and in Campbell's "Naval Weapons of World War Two" it is stated that the Mark 17 Mod 1 fired semi-fixed (separate) ammunition.
-Prompted by my friend Tony Williams, I started wondering why the USN would do both a semi-fixed and a fixed ammunition design for the same basic wet-gun application.
-This would imply that submarines would need two different kinds of ammunition for the same gun type and that this would again be different than the same ammunition supplied for surface ships, an unusual situation for the standardization-prone USN.
+- ^A Note on Sources: In both "United States Naval Guns: Marks and Modifications: Service Guns - OP 127" and in Campbell's "Naval Weapons of World War Two" it is stated that the Mark 17 Mod 1 fired semi-fixed (separate) ammunition.
+Prompted by my friend Tony Williams, I started wondering why the USN would have both a semi-fixed and a fixed ammunition design for the same basic wet-gun application.
+This would imply that submarines would need two different kinds of ammunition for the same gun type and that this would again be different than the same ammunition supplied for surface ships, a very unusual situation for the standardization-prone USN.

 Thus stimulated, I dug through more of my references.
 I found that the OP 1029 handbook on the Mark 40 submarine wet-mount makes no mention of a semi-fixed version.
-My 1947 copy of OP 1664, my bible on World War II USN ammunition, only notes fixed 5"/25 (12.7 cm) ammunition and cartridge cases, there are no semi-fixed Marks or Mods listed.
+My 1947 copy of OP 1664, my primary reference for World War II USN ammunition, only notes fixed 5"/25 (12.7 cm) ammunition and cartridge cases, there are no semi-fixed Marks or Mods listed.
 In looking again at OP 127, even though it says that the Mod 1 was a semi-fixed gun, it also says that the Mod 1 is essentially identical to the Mod 0 and that all internal dimensions are identical between the two Mods.
-Semi-fixed guns must have a longer chamber and thus a shorter rifling length than fixed guns in order to accommodate the greater length of semi-fixed ammunition.
-For these reasons, I have concluded that both Mods were fixed-ammunition guns and that there was an error in OP 127 that Campbell later repeated.
+Semi-fixed guns must have either a longer chamber and thus a shorter rifling length than fixed guns or else have a shorter casing in order to accommodate the greater length of semi-fixed ammunition - see the British 4.5"/45 (11.4 cm) QF Marks I, III and IV datapage for an example of using different casings.
+As neither of these conditions existed for the USA 5"/25 (12.7 cm), I have concluded that both submarine Mods were fixed-ammunition guns and that there was an error in OP 127 that Campbell later repeated.

 - ^Some SPD and SPDN cartridges had flashless pellets added which gave them a "reduced" flash.